nicoayamen/Decision_Maker/OUTLINE.md

 6. When a user visits the submission link, they enter their name if required and see a list of the choices for that poll (ask Warren if they need to add their name or just vote without registration)

-  As a user, when I visit the submission link, I want to be able to enter my name if required, because I want to view a list of choices for the poll.
+  As a user, when I visit the submission link, I want to be able to view the poll, because I want to see a list of choices for the poll.

-7. The user can rank the choices (by drag and drop, or some other method) and then submits the poll (ASK WARREN!!!)
+7. The user can rank the choices (by drag and drop, or some other method) and then submits the poll.

   As a user, I want to be able to rank the choices in the poll using a drag-and-drop reorder or other method, because I want the creator to see my preferences in my preferred order.

-8. Each time a submission is received, the creator is notified with an email (which includes the administrative link and a link to the results) ()
+8. Each time a submission is received, the creator is notified with an email (which includes the administrative link and a link to the results).

-  As a user, when I submit my response to a poll, I want the creator to be notified via an email, because I want them to receive my responses.
+  As a user, when I submit my response to a poll, I want the creator to be notified via an email, because I want them to receive my response.

 * the results are ranked using the Borda Count method: https://en.wikipedia.org/wiki/Borda_count

-  As a creator, I want the results of the poll to be ranked using the Borda Count method, because it provides a fair and reliable way to aggregate preferences and determine the overall ranking of choices.
+  As a creator, I want the results of the poll to be ranked using the Borda Count method, because it provides a fair and reliable way to determine the overall ranking of choices.

 ## Database and Nouns / Tables
-` database: midterm ` within midterm db, we have 2 tables `creator`, `user`, `polls`,
+` database: midterm ` within midterm db, we have 2 tables `polls` and `submissions`,

 ### Tables

-#### Creator
+#### Polls
-- creator id
+- poll_id (PK)
 - email
-- admin link
-- share link
-- FK for polls table

-#### users
-- user id
-- we need to keep track of their submission

-#### poll
-- id
+- admin_link
-- creator id
+- share_link
-- how user interacts with this table
 - title
+- option_1
+- option_2
+- option_3
+- option_4

+#### Submissions
+- poll_id (FK referencing Polls table)
-- option 1
+- rank_1
-- option 2
+- rank_2
-- option 3
+- rank_3
-- option 4
+- rank_4

 ## ERD
 - Charley